Lightstreamer/utility-ThreadPool-ios/README.md

 Starting with **version 1.7.0** request operations are executed on `NSURLSession` threads.
 The library now uses its own thread pools only to enqueue requests in excess and decoupling the delivery of delegate events.

+Starting with **verison 1.8.0** the library uses GCD queues to enqueue requests in excess and decoupling the delivery of delegate events.
+Thread pools remain available as part of the library but are no more used by the `LSURLDispatcher`.

 LSThreadPool
 ------------